 Beyond colour gamut: How colour conversion is driving innovation in TV displays

-The significance of in-pixel colour conversion goes far beyond colour performance and will be fundamental to the next wave of innovation in TV displays says Simon Jones (CEO)
+The significance of in-pixel colour conversion goes far beyond colour performance and will be fundamental to the next wave of innovation in TV displays says Simon Jones (CEO) in this Helio Blog

 Although displays for TVs account for a massive 72% of display area produced, the segment generates the lowest value per unit area.
 The motivation for display panel makers to improve performance/cost for television displays is therefore enormous and is driving a breakneck pace of innovation.
 We see OLED taking strides to become cost effective for larger area displays and at CES this year we saw µLED continuing to make its presence felt as ‘the new kid on the block’ in TVs.
 Meanwhile, LCD is fighting back hard with technologies like miniLED backlights and dual-cell.